-The DRAGEN RNA Applications share many components with the DNA Applications, but the RNA-Seq read alignment stage is executed with a spliced aligner.
-Mapping of short seed sequences from RNA-Seq reads is performed similarly to the DRAGEN DNA Applications, but detecting splice junctions (the joining of noncontiguous exons in RNA transcripts) near the mapped seeds and incorporating the junctions into alignments of the entire read sequences are specific to the RNA Applications.
+The DRAGEN RNA Pipeline shares many components with the DNA Pipeline.
+Mapping of short seed sequences from RNA-Seq reads is performed similarly to mapping DNA reads.
+In addition, splice junctions (the joining of noncontiguous exons in RNA transcripts) near the mapped seeds are detected and incorporated into the full read alignments.